Respiration

 Stages of Aerobic Respiration:

-There are three stages to be considered.
+three stages to be considered.

 1. Glycolysis